chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 Some time can be saved while writing functional tests by skipping the charm building step.
-If the charm has not changed, and you are working on writing the tests in `src/tests/functional/test_deploy.py` you do not need to rebuild to re-run the same test.
+If the charm has not changed, and you are working on writing the tests in `src/tests/functional/test_deploy.py` you do not need to rebuild to re-run the tests.
 You can do this by running the functional test from the build folder, the tests will still run but the built charm will simply test the currently built charm and not re-build it.
-Be careful that if you do this you copy your final test_deploy.py file back to your source folder or all changes will be lost on the next build when the source folder is written back to the build folder.
+If you do this be sure to copy your final test_deploy.py file back to your source folder or all changes will be lost on the next build when the source folder is written back to the build folder (overwriting any changes you made in the build folder).

 You can save significant time while writing tests by rerunning the tests without removing the model or applications